rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-09-14-a-song-like-summer.md

 ## Bonding with the Community

 We used this summer as a great opportunity to network with the tech community in Sri Lanka.
 As the first step we participated in Business, Law and Technology Conference 2017 – APIIT.
-And there, Janakshi presented her final year research project and awarded as the best research paper.
+And there, Janakshi presented her final year project and was awarded too.

-On our RGSoC day-off, after enjoying our little team time with Ice cream sessions, we participated in Colombo Javascript Meetup at  WSO2 Colombo and learned lots of new things about JSON Web Tokens, Securing NodeJS Rest APIs with JWT and about NodeJS Security.
+On our RGSoC day-off, after enjoying our little team time with ice cream sessions, we participated in Colombo Javascript Meetup at  WSO2 Colombo and learned lots of new things about JSON Web Tokens, Securing NodeJS Rest APIs with JWT and about NodeJS Security.
 And it was our first Meetup!🎉

 ![Day-off](/img/blog/2017/2017-09-14-day-off.jpg )
 <div class="image-credits"><b>A well spent day-off.
 (Image : Meetup app and Kalpani’s phone)</b></div>